MAGFest: COVID-19 pandemic and hiatus (2020-2021)

+In addition to the financial challenge the pandemic represented, with the loss of 95% of the organisation's revenue for the year, "interpersonal and cultural issues" within the senior management team led to instability.
 In November 2020, an organisation named "friends of MAGFest" expressed concern about the MAGFest board of directors, alleging financial neglect, mismanagement and abuse by the Executive Director, Paul Birtel.
-After negotiations with Friends of MAGFest, Birtel fired three board members associated with the group as well as the events director, which in effect cancelled the planned Pandemic-era virtual event.
-Further board resignations occurred in January 2021, followed by Birtel himself later that month.
+After negotiations with Friends of MAGFest, Birtel fired three board members associated with the group as well as the events director Debra Lenik, which in effect cancelled the planned virtual event for 2021.
+Lenik considered the move a retaliatory action, and was told that she could only keep her health insurance if she signed an agreement not to sue the organisation.
+The entire board resigned in January 2021, and Paul Birtel himself resigned 10 days later.
+Through the following three months the new board worked to stabilise the organisation, with Lenik being rehired in her original role in April 2021.
+The organisation announced some structural changes including the presence of volunteer staff on the board, as well as the return of former staff members and volunteers.